hiranumn/IntegratedGradients/README.md

 # Usage

 Using Integrated_Gradients is very easy.
-There is no need to modify your model.
+There is no need to modify your Keras model.
-1. Build you own Keras model and train it.
-2. Wrap it with an integrated_gradients instance.
-3. Call explain() with a sample to explain.

 Here is a minimal working example on UCI Iris data.

+1. Build your own Keras model and train it.
 ``` Python
 from IntegratedGradients import *
 from keras.layers import Dense